T

 museum

 Home to an unparalleled collection of art and antiquities, including the Mona Lisa and Venus de Milo.
-Plan your visit to focus on specific wings to avoid feeling overwhelmed.
+This vast museum requires strategic planning to navigate its many wings and masterpieces.

 2. Afternoon